The Tear, Dijah, Varas

 Astfort, the capital of the county of Forkos, the northern region of Aulia, Unna's hometown.
 Of all the places Juniper wanted to see in the world, this city was probably the first.

 Juniper, like all her cousins and every person who had never left the Tear, had never seen snow, and she had promised herself that one day she would.
+She would travel and see the world someday.
 She was fond of exploring and discovery, she was not one made to be trapped in a palace her whole life.

 Snowflakes are like an angel's kiss on your cheek, Unna had told them once.